Skip to content

 }'

 Most registrar DNS dashboards support SRV and TXT records.
-Look for “Advanced DNS” or “DNS Management” in your dashboard, and create the two records using the values from the table above.
-The field names vary by provider, but the values are always the same.
+Look for “Advanced DNS” or “DNS Management” and create the two records using the values above.

 Verifying your records